annethedinosaur/annethedinosaur.github.io/README.md

 - i'm 14.
 - i'm a trans girl.
 - i might be a lesbian.
-- i'm a leftcom, italian leftcom to be specific and i would have sided with damen.
+- i'm a leftcom, italian leftcom to be specific and i would have sided with damen to be even more specific.
 - i was born in toronto and am french canadian.

 interests: